-Stalking can occur anywhere, in all age groups and between coworkers, spouses, friends, classmates or strangers — every type of relationship has the potential for stalking situations.
-This workshop provides organizations, schools and businesses with a better understanding of the nature of stalking, including motivations related to different types of stalkers.
-Specific focus will be given to the complexities of assessment and management of situations related to cyber-stalking.
-Participants will review an informal assessment tool to help in determining the level of risk and be provided with various options for appropriate management strategies of stalking situations.
+Stalking can occur anywhere and in all age groups.
+Every type of relationship has the potential for stalking situations, including coworkers, spouses, friends, classmates, or strangers.
+This workshop provides organizations, schools, and businesses with a better understanding of the nature of stalking, and motivations related to different types of stalkers will be explored.
+Specific focus will be given to the complexities of assessing a stalking situation, and management of those related to cyber-stalking.
+Participants will review an informal assessment tool to help in determining the level of risk, and be provided with various options for management strategies of stalking situations.

 About This Workshop

 - Stalking Behaviours — What Stalkers Do

 - Considerations Around Cyber-Stalking and Cyber-Bullying

 This is an intermediate level workshop intended for managers, school personnel, social service and health care professionals, counselors, social workers, human resource professionals, and anyone who is interested in the assessment and management of stalking behavior.